PaddlePaddle/models/fluid/faster_rcnn/README.md

     python train.py --help

 **download the pre-trained model:** This sample provides Resnet-50 pre-trained model which is converted from Caffe.
 The model fuses the parameters in batch normalization layer.
+One can download pre-trained model as:

+    sh ./pretrained/download.sh

+Set `pretrained_model` to load pre-trained model.
+In addition, this parameter is used to load trained model when finetuning as well.

 **data reader introduction:**